Beige background

 The objective of the project is to increase the number of people benefiting from high-quality water and sanitation services and to improve the quality of daily life, in particular for new households to be connected to the supply and sanitation networks.
 This will contribute to the improvement of living conditions, especially of the poor semi-urban and rural population, as well as to the protection of the environment and natural resources.
 In addition, the capacities of municipal and regional water suppliers for environmentally friendly and economically sustainable operation will be strengthened.

-The German government has committed EUR 23.5 million for project implementation.
+The German government and the European Union have committed EUR 54.4 million for project implementation.
 Moldova will also make its own contribution to the project.

 Impact